sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 The following interfaces will be implemented:

-* 2x ANALOG-IN (BNC)   --- Special pins 15 and 16 of the CMOD-A7 module; analog inputs, not PIOs
+* ANALOG-IN (BNC): 2 special pins 15 and 16 of the CMOD-A7 module; analog inputs, not PIOs.
-* 8x DIGITAL-IN (BNC)  --- 5 of which will be clock-input-capable pins
+* DIGITAL-IN (BNC): 8 pins, 5 of which will be clock-input-capable pins.
-* 8x DIGITAL-OUT (BNC)
+* DIGITAL-OUT (BNC): 8 pins.
-* 1x REFCLOCK-IN (BNC) --- must be a clock-in capable pin
+* REFCLOCK-IN (BNC): 1 clock-in capable pin.
-* 16x Ethernet RGMII   --- must have 1 clock-in capable pin
+* 16x Ethernet RGMII: 16 pins, 1 of which must be clock-in capable:
     - 1x TXC
     - 1x TXCTL
     - 4x TXD
-    - 1x RXC           --- must be a clock-in capable pin
+    - 1x RXC; must be a clock-in capable pin.
     - 1x RXCTL
     - 4x RXD
-    - 1x MDC           --- pseudo-clock output
+    - 1x MDC; pseudo-clock output.
     - 1x MDIO
     - 1x RESET
     - 1x INTERRUPT
-* 8x PMOD              --- no special requirements.
+* PMOD: 8 pins, no special requirements.

 The grand total for PIO pins: 41 pins used for the interfaces, 7 of which must be clock-in capable.